omegataupodcast/episode-prep/open/quantunTron.md

 * Control
   - What is the challenge for the transition?
+Do you switch between feedback and feedforward controllers?
+If using feedforward only during the transitions, are there any limits on the disturbances (wind, rain, etc)?
   - diff motor speed vs. nacelle position which controls do you use for hovering, controlling a/c there? what are the wind limits?
   - Which sensors are used as part of the autopilot?
+What is the "brain" of the Quantum Tron?
+  What micro controller?
+What kind of development: model-based (especially for the controllers) or hand-written code, AI?
+Is it considered safety-critical, standards covered?
   - What aero surfaces?
   - Talk us throught the tilting.
 Challenges?